Umersaeed81/File_Management_Operations/log/os_library/os_library.md

 # Verify the change using os.getcwd()
 print(f"After Change: {os.getcwd()}")
 ```
-### Output

     Before Change: D:\os_library
     After Change: D:\os_library

-## Changing the Current Working Directory Using a Raw String for Backslashes
+### Changing the Current Working Directory Using a Raw String for Backslashes

 -  On Windows, backslashes (`\`) are typically used as path separators.
 To avoid problems with escape characters, you can use raw strings by prefixing the string with r, which treats backslashes as literal characters.
 - The objective is to change the current working directory to `D:\os_library` using a raw string to handle backslashes and verify the change by printing the current directory before and after the change.